OpenSimulationInterface/osi-documentation/traffic-participants.rst

 * Measured data, meaning ground truth as interpreted by the traffic participant
 * Actuator-intention data, providing information on what actuators are supposed to do

-In this example, host vehicle data describes how the vehicle interprets its own states.
 OSI currently provides only limited support for data structures describing measured internal states of the traffic participant.
 Actuator intentions are currently not covered by OSI and must be handled with a different data description format.